On Topologically Big Divergent Trajectories: Avoiding compact sets

 \begin{proof}[Proof of Corollary \emph{\ref{cor: un-homotopable compact orbit}}] Prasad and Ragunathan \cite{PR} prove the existence of compact trajectories $Tg_0\Gamma\subset G/\Gamma$.
 Since $Tg_0\Gamma$ is compact, it follows that $T\cap g_0\Gamma g_0^{-1}$ is a full-rank subgroup in $T$.
-By the density of rank-$r$ subgroups of $T\cap g_0\Gamma g_0^{-1}$ we conclude that there exists $A \subseteq T$ of $\dim A=r$ with $\rk (A\cap T\cap g_0\Gamma g_0^{-1})=r$ and $\fa \in U\subseteq {\rm Gr}(\ft, r)$, where $U$ is the Zariski open set provided by Theorem \ref{thm: alternative intersection}.
+By the density of rank-$r$ subgroups of $T\cap g_0\Gamma g_0^{-1}$ we conclude that there exists $A \subset T$ of $\dim A=r$ with $\rk (A\cap T\cap g_0\Gamma g_0^{-1})=r$ and $\fa \in U\subset {\rm Gr}(\ft, r)$, where $U$ is the Zariski open set provided by Theorem \ref{thm: alternative intersection}.

-Finally by Theorem \ref{thm: alternative intersection}, every homotopy of the compact orbit $Ag_0\Gamma$ intersects every compact deformation retract of $G/\Gamma$, the existence of which is Theorem \ref{thm:there is compact deformation retract}. \end{proof}
+Finally, by Theorem \ref{thm: alternative intersection}, every homotopy of the compact orbit $Ag_0\Gamma$ intersects every compact deformation retract of $G/\Gamma$, the existence of which is Theorem \ref{thm: there is compact deformation retract}. \end{proof}

 \section{Example \ref{ex: compact peripheral orbit}}

-In this section we recall \cite[Example 1]{TW} which shows that Theorem \ref{thm: alternative intersection} does not hold for all $A\subseteq T$.
-That is, there exists an orbit $Ax$, where $A\subset T$, $\dim A= \rk_\QQ (\bG)$, and $x\in G/\Gamma$, which can be homotoped away from every compact sets using multiplication by group elements.
-We further show that these orbits can be chosen to be compact, a fact that was not showed in \cite[Example 1]{TW}, and investigate divergent trajectories in $G/\Gamma$.
+In this section, we recall \cite[Example 1]{TW} which shows that Theorem \ref{thm: alternative intersection} does not hold for all $A\subset T$.
+That is, there exists an orbit $Ax$, where $A\subset T$, $\dim A= \rk_\QQ (\bG)$, and $x\in G/\Gamma$, which can be homotoped away from every compact set using multiplication by group elements.
+We further show that these orbits can be chosen to be compact, a fact that was not shown in \cite[Example 1]{TW}, and investigate divergent trajectories in $G/\Gamma$.